GSI-HPC/openssh-container-login/README.md

 # OpenSSH Container Login

-This example uses [Singularity][03] as container runtime.
-However this approach should be applicable to other container runtimes as well. **Users may specify an environment variable `SINGULARITY_CONTAINER` before executing `ssh` login in order to select a container on the login node.** `sshd` executes a custom script to then launch the requested container as login environment.
+The [sshd_container.sh][02] script distributed in this repository is used in conjunction with the OpenSSH `sshd` daemon to launch a Linux container for each `ssh` login from a client.
+This containerizes the environment of user sessions by default.
+Users may specify an environment variable `SINGULARITY_CONTAINER` before executing `ssh` login in order to select a specific container on the login node.

-From the `sshd_config` manual:
+Note that this implementation uses [Singularity][03] as container run-time.
+However this approach should be applicable to other container run-time systems as well (for example [Podman][04]).

+In order to configure `sshd` to accept `SINGULARITY_CONTAINER` as input environment variable the configuration option `AcceptEnv` (from the `sshd_config` manual):

 > **AcceptEnv**
 >